-However, due to the lack of real-time data, few papers assess transfer real-time performance and risk of missing transfers due to bus delays, as well as the performance’s variance and spatiotemporal patterns.
-Progress in data availability, real-time monitoring and other smart city technologies are making this topic an area of active investigation again: researchers can now conduct more detailed analysis and develop more precise measures and models of PT transfers (Hadas & Ranjitkar, 2012; Kujala et al., 2018).
-In response to the gaps in the transfer’s real-time performance and synchronization theory in the real-time data context, we would like to address the PT transfer’s measuring problems using the high-resolution real-time data sources.
+Due to the lack of real-time data, few papers assess transfer real-time performance and risk of missing transfers due to bus delays, as well as the performance’s variance and spatiotemporal patterns.
+Progress in data availability, real-time monitoring and other smart city technologies are making this topic an area of active investigation: researchers can now conduct more detailed analysis and develop more precise measures and models of public transit transfers (Hadas & Ranjitkar, 2012; Kujala et al., 2018).
+This paper contributes to this literature by developing measures of transfer risk and transfer time penalties using high-resolution real-time data sources.